afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 ![circleci-setup-project-coveralls-demo-ruby.png]({{ site.url }}/assets/circleci-setup-project-coveralls-demo-ruby.png)

-Then you'll see the New Project Set Up page for your project (ours is called `coveralls-demo-ruby`):
+Then you'll see the New Project Set Up page for your project:

 ![circleci-project-ready-prompt.png]({{ site.url }}/assets/circleci-project-ready-prompt.png)